Intervention/docs/httpauth/v5/getting-started/introduction.md

-# Intervention HttpAuth
-## HTTP Authentication Management
+---
+label: "Introduction"
+title: "Intervention HttpAuth"
+subtitle: "HTTP Authentication Management"
-Intervention HttpAuth is a PHP library for authenticating resources using HTTP Basic or Digest authentication.
-Learn how to install and configure the package correctly.
+lead: "Intervention HttpAuth is a PHP library for authenticating resources using HTTP Basic or Digest authentication.
+Learn how to install and configure the package correctly."

-## Introduction
+sort: 0
+---

 The package [can be easily installed](/v5/introduction/installation) and provides an API that makes these steps as simple as possible.